 Wine enthusiasts don’t need an introduction to Saint Emilion.
 The small wine appellation (comprising only 6% of the vineyards in the Bordeaux denomination ) has long gained a reputation as one of the greatest wine regions in the world.
 It’s no wonder it attracts more than a million tourists every year.
-However, when many visitor plan their day trip to Saint Emilion they don’t realize it’s also one of the most beautiful and fascinating villages in the Southwest of France, registered as a heritage site by UNESCO.
+However, when many visitors plan their day trip to Saint Emilion they don’t realize it’s also one of the most beautiful and fascinating villages in the Southwest of France, registered as a heritage site by UNESCO.

 I previously published an article about the best wineries to visit in Saint Emilion so you can skip all my explanations about the city center and jump straight to wine tasting if you wish, simply click here.
+Also if you’re traveling with kids here are some of my recommendations for the most kid-friendly wineries.

 What to do and see in Saint Emilion